dotCMS/plugin-com.dotcms.dotsaml/README.md

 This is url for the login page on the Shibboleth Server, by default it gets url from the idp-metadata (the file provided from the Shibboleth server), but if it is not any idp-metadata you can edit this property and include the SSO url.
 (Note, if you set this property and set the idp-metadata, the idp-metada will be get by default)

-4.3) dotcms.saml.artifact.resolution.service.url

-This is an optional property for the app and it is the SOAP URL for the Artifact Resolution Service (the one that gets the user information, the Assertion).
-If you use HTTP-POST binding do not need to specified this value.

 4.4) dotcms.saml.assertion.customer.endpoint.url